Magnesium Oxide use while Breastfeeding

 Summary of Use during Lactation

 No information is available on the clinical use of magnesium oxide during breastfeeding.
 However, other magnesium salts have been studied.
 A study on the use of magnesium hydroxide during breastfeeding found no adverse reactions in breastfed infants.
 Intravenous magnesium increases milk magnesium concentrations only slightly.
 Oral absorption of magnesium by the infant is poor, so maternal magnesium hydroxide is not expected to affect the breastfed infant's serum magnesium.
-Magnesium oxide can be taken during breastfeeding and no special precautions are required.
+Magnesium oxide supplementation during pregnancy might delay the onset of lactation, but it can be taken during breastfeeding and no special precautions are required.

 Maternal Levels.
 Ten women with pre-eclampsia were given 4 grams of magnesium sulfate intravenously followed by 1 gram per hour until 24 hours after delivery.
 While the average serum magnesium was 35.5 mg/L in treated women compared to 18.2 mg/L in 5 untreated controls, colostrum magnesium levels at the time of discontinuation of the infusion was 64 mg/L in treated women and 48 mg/L in the controls.
 By 48 hours after discontinuation, colostrum magnesium levels were only slightly above control values and by 72 hours they were virtually identical to controls.